 In recent years, Study in France has been on the list of most desired study abroad destinations for many.
 The active efforts from the French government and institutions alike have made France one of the most preferred countries for international students.
-More than 30 of the universities in France are listed in the QS World Rankings as of 2020.
-Before we move onto education in France, here are some things you should know about the country:
+More than 25 universities in France are listed in the QS World Rankings as of 2022.
+Before we move on to education in France, here are some things you should know about the country:

 France, which has existed in its present shape since the fifteenth century, is Europe's most seasoned and one of the biggest countries.
 It is a pioneer in scholarly patterns, expressive arts, design, and food.
 France is likewise the world's fourth-wealthiest nation and Europe's leading rural maker.